-In determining fair value, all financial instruments, except currency spot and forward contracts and FDIC insured corporate bonds, which are classified as Level 2 financial instruments, are classified within Level 1 of the fair value hierarchy.
+In determining fair value, all financial instruments, except currency forward contracts and certain corporate, municipal and asset-backed debt securities, which are classified as Level 2 financial instruments, are classified within Level 1 of the fair value hierarchy.
 Level 1 financial instruments, which are valued using quoted market prices as published by exchanges and clearing houses or otherwise broadly distributed in active markets, include U.S. government obligations which are included in cash and securities - segregated for regulatory purposes and in deposits with clearing organization in the consolidated statement of financial condition.
-FDIC insured corporate bonds are included in cash and securities segregated for regulatory purposes, while currency spot and forward contracts are included in receivables from and payables to brokers, dealers and clearing organizations.
+Currency forward contracts are included in receivables from and payables to brokers, dealers and clearing organizations.